alephium/docs/docs/ralph/asset-permission-system.md

-`preapprovedAssets = true` tells VM that the `listNFT` method intends to use some assets and the caller is supposed to approve a set of neccessary assets or else a compilation error will be reported.
+`preapprovedAssets = true` tells VM that the `listNFT` method intends to use some assets and the caller is supposed to approve a set of necessary assets or else a compilation error will be reported.
 Compilation will also fail if the caller tries to approve assets for a method where `preapprovedAssets = false`.